dektlong/dekt-devx-demo/README.md

 ## Running the demo

 ### Clusters context
- - Set the kubectl context to the pre-instaled clusters
+ - Set the kubectl context to the *pre-installed* clusters
 ```
-./builder.sh set-context [aks on, eks on, tkg on, hyrid on]
+./builder.sh set-context [aks on, eks on, tkg on, hybrid on]

     aks: dev, stage and prod clusters on AKS
     eks: dev, stage and prod clusters on EKS